Skip to product information

 Original text

-"Assemblage de charpente employée so much sur la salle de peinture que sur le parquet de la scène du Théatre Royal de Turin.
+"Assemblage de charpente employée tant sur la salle de peinture que sur le parquet de la scène du Théatre Royal de Turin.
 Dessinée (?) en Italie par Mr Poyet."|"Salle éclairée pour peindre les scènes du Théatre Royal de Turin."

 Portuguese translation

-“Structural assembly used both in the painting room and on the stage floor of the Teatro Real in Turin.
-Designed (?)
-In Italy, by Mr. Poyet. "|" Illuminated room for painting the scenes of the Royal Theater of Turin.”
+“Structural assembly used both in the painting room and on the stage floor of the Royal Theatre of Turin.
+Designed (?) in Italy by Mr. Poyet. "|" Lighted room for painting the scenes of the Royal Theatre of Turin.”

 I cannot precisely date the small, colorful drawing.
-It is undoubtedly a fireworks stage machine, and appears to be from the 18th century, when these types of special effects were often put on stage.
+It is undoubtedly a fireworks display machine, and appears to be from the 18th century, when these types of special effects were often put on stage.

 View full details